 DEVELOP YOUR SOFT SKILLS.

-With a dramatic increase in job seekers as a result of redundancies, many employers are likely to start looking at candidates’ soft skills as well as their experience in order to narrow down their options.
 The interview process is no longer just centred on where you’ve worked, what you’ve studied and who you know, so being able to demonstrate skills like teamwork, adaptability, strong communication, organisation, initiative and management will increase your hiring potential.

 These soft skills can also be developed with online courses, and there are many out there like Google Digital Garage

 for example, that cover things like verbal and non-verbal communication, critical thinking, listening, story-telling and presenting abilities.
 But there are also simple day-to-day things you can do like reading or structuring your “work from home” days.